 I had dabbled with cutting out various things like sugar and carbs and things got better, but I soon lapsed into eating gluten-free bread and cake again.

 You probably know the story…I tried the SCD (specific carbohydrate diet) and the GAPS diet.
 I had many tests done and I took lots of herbal remedies.
-Finally three weeks ago I decided to try out the low FODMAP diet (find out more here) which is supposed to manage IBS symptoms (I wanted to cure them but hey…that doesn’t look like it is going to happen!).
+Finally three weeks ago I decided to try out the low FODMAP diet (find out more here) which is supposed to manage IBS symptoms.

 For the last three months I have also been avoiding egg whites, all dairy, cashew nuts and hazelnuts after the test I had carried out by York Test identified those as potential intolerances.
 Since doing that the eczema on my hands has cleared up completely for the first time in over ten years!
 I have slowly been re-introducing eggs and low lactose dairy over the last few weeks and can gladly report that so far, so good!